asmuth/clip/fnordmetric-doc/src/classic_event_handlers.md

 #### Progressive / Cumulative Gauges

-Sometimes you want to record a value not per-time but the total.
-For example "total signed up users since launch".
+Sometimes you want don't want to record a value per-time but the total.
+For example "total users signed up since launch".
 You can use progressive / cumulative gauges to do this, just set the `:progressive` key to true:

 _Example: record a signup_